Bonding vs Veneers: Which Is Right for Your Smile?

 Maintenance Tips for Both:

 Don’t use teeth as tools, for example opening packages, so that you can ensure they remain intact.
-Here are some helpful tips to take care of your skin:
+Here are some helpful tips to take care of your smile:

 Things to Avoid When Choosing: